marziosala/marziosala.github.io/_posts/2023-04-01-volatility-surface-generator.md

 This shows that we can effectively generate Heston-type surfaces using variational autoencoders.
-The training dataset is of modest dimension (about 65K entries), so the quality of the reconstructed entities could be improved with more samples.
+The training dataset is of modest dimension -- the quality of the reconstructed entities could be improved with more samples.